xerial/scala-steward-repos/README.md

 # scala-steward-repos
-My repository list maintained with Scala Steward
+My repository list maintained with Scala Steward.

+To add a new repository, edit repos.md and invite @xerial-bot user as a collaborator.